isaacnmm/pestpolicy-hugo2XX/content/posts/best-harmonica-microphones/index.md

 This unit comes fully equipped with an internally powered preamp which gives you the richest sound quality.
 In particular, the pre-installed lithium battery makes it an excellent choice for most wireless systems.
 This unit gives you unrestricted mobility without compromising the use of your fingers due to its hand-free capability.
 Given its lightweight design, you will barely notice you have this mic on as you perform your vocals.

 You get a 6 flexible gooseneck, which allows you to adjust it to your perfect playing style.
-A patented Saddle Clip secures & comfortably clips it as you perform across the stage [for live performances](https://pestpolicy.com/best-microphone-for-vocals-live-performance/).
-Each Myers unit features a 48 long lightweight cord which gives you the flexibility of movement and reaches.
+A patented Saddle Clip secures & comfortably clips it as you perform across the stage [for live performances](https://pestpolicy.com/best-microphone-for-vocals-live-performance/).Each Myers unit features a 48 long lightweight cord which gives you the flexibility of movement and reaches.
 This unit features dimensions of 1.
 97 by 1.
 38 by 0.
 79.

 Pros: - Lightweight in design - Unlimited reach - Durable lithium-ion battery